Environmental Impact Assessment Ordinance

 2.2 Dumping of Wastes

-2.1.2 Criteria for acceptability and control of dumping of wastes in the aquatic environment are governed by the Dumping at Sea Ordinance.
-The criteria laid down in the annexes to the London Dumping Convention also apply.
+2.2.1 Criteria for acceptability and control of dumping of wastes in the aquatic environment are governed by the Dumping at Sea Ordinance (Cap.
+466).
+The criteria laid down in the annexes to the Convention on the Prevention of Marine Pollution by Dumping of Wastes and Other Matter (London Convention) and its Protocol also apply.

 2.3 Stormwater Runoff

 2.3.1 Criteria for control of diffuse pollution shall be based on measures to control pollution at source and to abate pollutants in the stormwater runoff.
-These criteria are to be met through the implementation of Best Management Practices (BMPs) which include, but not be limited to:
+These criteria are to be met through the implementation of stormwater management practices which include, but not be limited to:

 1. erosion and sedimentation control;